 Once I made the decision, my pregnancy was one of peace, although I was concerned he’d reappear, and he did.
 But only one time, when my daughter was a few weeks old.
 I stood strong in the doorway, protective of the tiny baby that needed me to shield her from any kind of danger, and refused to let him into my apartment, her life.
 He left, suitably cowed, and did not return.
 A few years later, I changed my surname, and that of my daughter’s.
 We moved house a number of times.
 Facebook tells me that some thirty years later, he is still dark and handsome, fit and lean.
 He changes women every few years.

 When my mother died, I received a small inheritance.
 I was surprised, because I didn’t know I was in her will.
-I hadn’t talked to her for years.
+We hadn’t talked for a few years.
 I called my inheritance compensation, and I’m grateful for it.
 It has given me the gift of freedom to choose.
 My daughter, always good with money, decided that it was time to stretch out her hand.
-I gave her a small amount to help with the house she was building.
+I gave her a decent amount to help with the house she was building.
 Then she came back for more.
 For her wedding reception.
 I said no. She didn’t speak to me for months.
 I was hurt but grateful for the eerie peace.
-A relationship with my lover had ended abruptly, and I needed to heal.
+A relationship with my lover had ended abruptly at the same time, and I needed to heal.

 I have been back in Australia for three months, homeless while I wait for my tenants to vacate my apartment.
 I’m staying at my sister’s house in the country.
 I have no transport.
 There are no cafes.
 I have seen my daughter once during that time, and only because my sister and I went to the city, and we arranged to meet for dinner.
 Two hours all up.
-My daughter said she couldn’t possibly see me when I return because she’s so, so busy with her house.
+She told me, at that dinner, that I raised her in a concentration camp.
+When I finally arrived home, my daughter said she couldn’t possibly see me when I return because she’s so, so busy with her house.
 And the wedding.
 And work.
 And Christmas.

 This essay was first published on Medium.